maikel/tutorial_stdexec/Readme.md

 Concluding the last example, we implemented basic timers with the capability to cancel them once they have been started.
 Cancellation is implemented via a stop-callback that merely notifies the async operation to take a faster completion path.
-Sometimes it is possible to do *synchronous cancellation* where an operation will be completed when the stop-callback returns.
+Sometimes it is possible to do *synchronous cancellation* where an operation will be completed before the stop-callback returns.
 In my experience, it is hard to make synchronous cancellation correct and I try to avoid it.

 The next section focuses on getting rid of all the threads that we are starting and we implement an execution context that multiplexes multiple operations in one driving thread.